miguelperezenciso/NGScrashcourse/README.md

 **[gff3](http://www.ensembl.org/info/website/upload/gff3.html)** generic format to host annotations.

 **WARNING 3**: Separator is tab (\t) by default in all these formats.

+### Genome indexing
+- It consists of generating a rapidly accessible reference genome.

+- It needs to be done only one.

+- Currently,  [Burrows-Wheeler algorithm](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform) is the most widely used
+- BWA software is the most used software (Li and Durbin, 2019, Bioinformatics).
+.

 ### Main tools needed
 Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 Here I focus on SNP calling.
 I may add new pipelines in the future for other type of analyses.